 The pinnacle of his amateur career came in 1991 when he became English Amateur Champion and represented GB&I against the USA in the Walker Cup matches at Portmarnock.
 Other members of that team included Padraig Harrington and Paul McGinley against an American side which included Phil Mickelson and David Duval.

-After playing for seven years on the European Tour, where he achieved several top ten finishes, Ricky has now settled in to the challenging and exciting role of Club Professional.
+After playing for seven years on the European Tour, where he achieved a 2nd, 3rd & several other top ten finishes, Ricky has now settled in to the challenging and exciting role of Club Professional.

 He has been fortunate to play not only some of the best courses but also with some of the world's top players, learning all aspects of the game of golf from them.
 This invaluable experience and knowledge is passed on in his tuition programmes.

 He is convinced that personal coaching in all aspects of the game can provide instant results and Ricky has worked closely with various Middlesex County teams since 2002.